What is a pharmacist?

 - giving you information about your medications, symptoms or medical conditions.

 Pharmacists work in retail pharmacies in your community, in hospital pharmacies and sometimes with GPs in local practices.

 If your child has health concerns, health professionals like pharmacists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.

 Pharmacists are primary health care professionals – this means that a pharmacist is often the first person you can go to for advice about your family’s health.

-Pharmacists can let you know what to do about your symptoms.
+Pharmacists can let you know what to do about symptoms.
 Sometimes they can suggest medication or other treatment, and sometimes they’ll send you to see other health professionals – for example, your GP, child and family health nurse, dentist or optometrist.

-You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or other health professional – for example, a specialist, an optometrist, a podiatrist, a dentist or a nurse practitioner.
+You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or another health professional – for example, a medical specialist, an optometrist, a podiatrist, a dentist or a nurse practitioner.
 The pharmacist checks all prescriptions closely to make sure they’re safe and appropriate for your child to take.

 Pharmacists can give you and your child information about non-prescription medicines and treatments like paracetamol, antihistamines and vitamin supplements.
-They can also usually suggest treatments for common health problems like coughs, colds, cuts, lice, worms and so on.
+They can also suggest treatments for common health problems like coughs, colds, cuts, lice, worms and so on.

 When you see a pharmacist